Quiz Time!

 Take Action

-Friendship, familial, and romantic relationships are all essential to our well-being, so don't let them become a cause of anxiety and stress.
+Friendship, familial, and romantic relationships are all essential to your well-being, so don't let them become a cause of anxiety and stress.

-If you're in a relationship with someone who has an Anxious Attachment Style, try to:
+And if you're in a relationship with someone who might have an anxious attachment style, try to:

 License: